 U-339a Fred M. Locke ring top- "The Loop"

-By Michael Spadafora; posted November 22, 2010
+By Mike Spadafora; posted November 22, 2010

-View Original (1760 x 1168) 196KB
+View Original: Click to zoom, then click to magnify (1760 x 1168) 196KB

 This one of a kind insulator is simply one of the strangest things to ever enter the insulator hobby....
 According to Elton Gish it was found by a bottle digger in the Victor, N.Y area in the late 70's.
 I just acquired it in trade @ the 2010 Springfield show.